-Dissolving a marriage can be difficult even under the best circumstances.
+Dissolving a marriage can be difficult, even under the best circumstances.
 Divorcing a narcissist only makes the process more challenging to navigate.
 If you're filing for divorce from a narcissist, understanding how to lower your stress levels and keep your divorce moving forward is essential.
 Today, we're covering how you can do just that.

 At Notaro Epstein Family Law Group, P.C. , we help clients navigate complex family law cases.
 To schedule a consultation with our team and receive the counsel you deserve for your case, contact us online or via phone at (412) 281-1988.

 One of the most difficult parts of divorcing a narcissist is how psychologically challenging the process can be.
-If your partner is a narcissist, they may try and manipulate you to achieve a more favorable outcome, or refuse to consider your well-being while moving forward in the divorce.
+If your partner is a narcissist, they may try and manipulate you to achieve a more favorable outcome or refuse to consider your well-being while moving forward in the divorce.

 Seeking help from a psychologist - particularly one who understands narcissistic personality disorders - can help you maintain an even keel throughout your divorce.
-Not only will they be there to help you deal with the stress of ending your marriage, but they'll also be able to help you identify why your partner is behaving in a certain way and protect yourself from psychological manipulation or abuse.
+Not only will they be there to help you deal with the stress of ending your marriage, but they'll also be able to help you identify why your partner behaves in a certain way and protect yourself from psychological manipulation or abuse.